 Selecting the right hitch lock pin is about more than just security; it’s a critical part of safe towing.
 A pin that’s too small or too short can create a dangerous situation on the road.
 The good news is that finding the perfect fit for your setup is straightforward.
 It all comes down to taking a few simple measurements and understanding what they mean.
 Let’s walk through the steps to make sure you choose a hitch lock pin that keeps your trailer accessory securely attached, giving you peace of mind on every trip.

-Measure Your Hitch Receiver
+Start by Measuring Your Hitch Receiver

 Before you can choose a pin, you need to know the size of your hitch receiver.
 The receiver is the square tube on your vehicle where you insert your ball mount or other towing accessory.
 The opening size is the key measurement you need.
 Most receivers have their size printed on them, but if not, you can easily measure the inside height and width with a tape measure.
 The most common sizes are 1-1/4 inches, 2 inches, and 2-1/2 inches.
 This single measurement is the starting point for determining both the diameter and length of the pin you’ll need.